 Venerable Amy Miller

 Ven.
 Amy Miller offers ongoing guidance for the center’s growth, frequent teachings (including three-day teachings, sessions of Discovering Buddhism, and some Tuesday meditations), instructs us in developing our ritual practices, and works closely with us in retreat.
 We are deeply grateful for the care, encouragement, and support that Ven.
 Amy has offered to our Dharma family with her precious wisdom and inspiration.
 Venerable also teaches and leads retreats and pilgrimages around the world.
 Her teaching schedule and other information can be found at www.AmyMiller.com.

-Desmond formally met the Dharma in 2008 through the great compassion and generosity of Venerable Thubten Chodron, which gave his life purpose by showing him how cultivating virtue while having the courage and fortitude to open his heart would lead to the eventual liberation and enlightenment of all sentient beings.
-Desmond has a strong background in animal rights and vegan activism, including an extended internship with Farm Sanctuary, earned a BM in harpsichord performance from Manhattan School of Music, holds PhDs in French (specializing in 17th- and 18th-century tragedy and gender and sexuality) and musicology (specializing in French opera of the 17th and 18th centuries) from the Graduate Center of the City University of New York, and has published widely.
-Desmond is an Adjunct Lecturer in French at Hunter College and a Senior Editor at the Répertoire International de Littérature Musicale (RILM), CUNY.
+Desmond formally met the Dharma in 2008 through the great compassion and generosity of Venerable Thubten Chodron, which gave his life purpose by showing him how cultivating goodness for the benefit of others will lead to the eventual liberation and enlightenment of all sentient beings.
+Desmond has a strong background in animal rights and vegan activism, including an extended internship with Farm Sanctuary, earned a BM in harpsichord performance from Manhattan School of Music, holds a PhD in French (specializing in 17th- and 18th-century tragedy and gender and sexuality) and a PhD in musicology (specializing in French opera of the 17th and 18th centuries) from the Graduate Center of the City University of New York, and has published widely.
+Desmond is an Adjunct Assistant Professor in French at Hunter College and a Senior Supervisory Editor at the Répertoire International de Littérature Musicale (RILM), CUNY.
 Desmond’s life revolves around the Dharma and his dog, Ollie.

 Spiritual Program Coordinator